Your Emotional Processing Style and How to Improve It

 Another really common form of emotional processing is suppression.
 In this case, you internalize your emotion, repress it, and pretend it’s not there.
 Suppression isn’t the same as avoidance.
 You don’t escape from your sadness, fear, or anguish with behaviors that generate a dopamine rush to displace (forget) what hurts.

-In suppression or internalization, there’s no escape behavior.
-You limit yourself to shutting up and moving on.
-One example is not reacting to those who make you angry and violate you.
+In suppression or internalization, there’s no form of escapism.
+Rather, you limit yourself to shutting up and moving on.
+One example is not reacting to people who make you angry and violate you.
 Containing your emotions causes you to somatize and gradually develop depression or an anxiety disorder.

-Egodystonia appears when there’s some internal aspect about which you don’t feel good.
+Egodystonia appears when you don’t feel good about certain internal aspects.
 The feeling is usually one of disharmony.
 There’s an imbalance and this makes you uncomfortable.
 In your emotional processing, you might not really know what to do with the emotions you feel.

-You know that your despair is there and that melancholy and sadness are weighing on you heavily.
+You know that you’re feeling despair and that melancholy and sadness are weighing on you heavily.
 This is an uncomfortable and desperate situation.
 But you don’t know what to do with your emotion, how to manage it, regulate it, and mitigate its presence.
 This can lead you to look for mechanisms to mitigate it that aren’t always healthy or useful.

 5. Positive regulation: emotional balance as a source of well-being

-When you can express what you feel, you make better decisions, relate to others more effectively, and can face adversity with greater poise.
+When you express what you feel, you make better decisions, relate to others more effectively, and face adversity with greater poise.
 Fortunately, you can enhance this psychological craft.

 How to improve your emotional processing

-You didn’t come into the world skilled in emotional intelligence or the ability to consistently manage your emotions.
+You didn’t come into the world with skills in emotional intelligence or the ability to consistently manage your emotions.
 You started with trial and error and gradually managed to take responsibility for your entire emotional universe.
-But this vast palette of sensations and psychophysical states is like a chaotic ball of thread that you have to know how to untangle.
+But this vast palette of sensations and psychophysical states is like a chaotic ball of thread that you have to learn how to untangle.

 If you want to improve your emotional processing, consider the following steps.
-They’re some really basic guidelines but they’ll facilitate your journey toward psychological balance.
+They’re basic guidelines but they’ll facilitate your journey toward psychological balance.

 Pay attention to what you’re feeling and get in touch with your emotions, and with what your body and mind are telling you.
 Don’t displace your emotions and don’t evade them.
 Their mission is to give you a message and you must listen to it.
 Stay open-minded and connect with yourself.